-Set forth below is information regarding the executive officers of Silicon Labs as of February 15, 2022 (ages as of Annual Meeting date).
+Set forth below is information regarding the executive officers of Silicon Labs as of February 15, 2023 (ages as of Annual Meeting date).

-Name Age Position R. Matthew Johnson 46 President, Chief Executive Officer and Director John Hollister 52 Senior Vice President and Chief Financial Officer Brandon Tolany 47 Senior Vice President of Worldwide Sales & Marketing Sandeep Kumar, PhD 57 Senior Vice President of Worldwide Operations
+Name Age Position R. Matthew Johnson 47 President, Chief Executive Officer and Director John Hollister 53 Senior Vice President and Chief Financial Officer Brandon Tolany 48 Senior Vice President of Worldwide Sales & Marketing Sandeep Kumar, PhD 58 Senior Vice President of Worldwide Operations

 R. Matthew Johnson has served as a Director and our President and Chief Executive Officer since January 2022.
-He served as our Senior Vice President and General Manager of Silicon Labs' Internet of Things (IoT) business unit from July 2018 until he was promoted to President in April 2021.
+Prior to this role, Mr. Johnson served as our Senior Vice President and General Manager of Silicon Labs' Internet of Things (IoT) business unit from July 2018 until he was promoted to President in April 2021.
 Prior to joining Silicon Labs, Mr. Johnson served as Senior Vice President and General Manager of automotive processing products and software development at NXP Semiconductors.
 Mr. Johnson holds a B.S. in Electrical Engineering Technology from the University of Maine and has completed executive programs at Harvard Business School and Stanford University.
 Mr. Johnson also serves on the Board of Trustees for Dell Children's Foundation, the Global Semiconductor Alliance and the Semiconductor Industry Association.